33 Types of Ants in South Carolina

 21. Silky Ant

-Formica podzolica, a silky or dark ant, is a species found throughout the southeastern United States.
+Formica podzolica, a silky or dark ant, is found throughout the southeastern United States.
 The Formica podzolica gets its name from the silky feel of its body hairs.

-These types of ants in South Carolina are reddish-black in color and grow to be about 1/2 inch long.
+These ants in South Carolina are reddish-black and grow to be about 1/2 inch long.

-Formica podzolica live in moist woodlands, where they build nests that are usually found under rocks or logs.
+Formica podzolica lives in moist woodlands, where they build nests that are usually found under rocks or logs.

 Also, they can be found on tree trunks or fallen logs.
 They sometimes will build their nests near other ants, which may be from different species.